hanslindetorp/iMusicXML/README.md

 iMusic.addSection("A3");
 iMusic.addSection("A4");
 ```
 Each section will now contain one single track.
-See Multitrack to see how you can add more.
+See [Multitrack](multitrack.html) if you want to add more.

 Make calls to iMusic: